 To communicate with a computer, every programming language has its specific keywords and syntax.
-QB64 also has its own keywords and syntax, which are used in giving instructions to the computer.
+QB64 also uses its own keywords and its own syntax, which gives instructions to the computer to run a program.

-Every command and instructions in QB64 is called as QB64 statements.
+Every command and instructions in QB64 program is called as QB64 statements.

-In this post, we will go through some QB64 statements along with their QB64 syntax and examples.
+In this post, we will go through and learn about QB64 statements along with their QB64 syntax and some examples.

-If you want to read about QB64 or its advantages you can go through “Introduction to QB64 and its Advantages” so that you will have the idea and the basic understanding of the QB64 software and the Qbasic programming language.
+If you want to know more about QB64 or its advantages you can go through “Introduction to QB64 and its Advantages” so that you will have the idea and the basic understanding of the QB64 software and the Qbasic programming language.

-So, let’s start with the list of QB64 statements,
+So, let’s start with some of the QB64 statements,

 1. REM Statement